|55 Kenosia Avenue

-Some individuals may have a genetic predisposition to developing trichotillomania.
+Some individuals may have a genetic predisposition to developing trichotillomania, and this notion is supported by the one available twin study conducted in people with this condition available to date.
 A person who is genetically predisposed to a disorder carries a gene (or genes) for the disease, but it may not be expressed unless it is triggered or "activated" under certain circumstances such as due to particular environmental factors.

 In some cases, it is believed that severely stressful situations play a role in causing this disorder.
 Some cases of trichotillomania have been associated with previous traumatic events.

 Researchers have speculated that structural or functional abnormalities of the brain may play a role in the development of trichotillomania in some cases.
-Such findings include abnormalities of the left putamen, cerebellum and grey or white matter.
+Such findings include abnormalities of the putamen, cerebellum and cortical regions such as the anterior cingulate and right inferior frontal gyri.
 The specific structural or functional brain abnormalities associated with trichotillomania and the role that they play in the development of trichotillomania is not understood.